syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/foreign-key-column.md

 In this example, **data** is the local data source for the Grid, and **employeeData** is the local data source for the foreign key column.
 The `field` property of the e-column component is set to **EmployeeID** which represents the foreign key value in the **data**.
 The `foreignKeyValue` property is set to **FirstName** which represents the field name in the **employeeData** that you want to display in the foreign key column.

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/columns/foreign/razor %}
+{% include code-snippet/grid/columns/foreign/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="foreign.cs" %}
 {% include code-snippet/grid/columns/foreign/foreign.cs %}